Downing Street urges parents to be ‘on the lookout’ amid rising cases of Strep A

 And Number 10 said it was not aware of any current shortage of the antibiotic amoxicillin.

-Across the UK at least six children have died with an invasive form of the Strep A bacterial infection in recent months, with a seventh possible case reported at the weekend.
+Across the UK at least seven children have died with an invasive form of the Strep A bacteria.

 Asked about the recent rise in cases, the Prime Minister’s official spokesman said: “We are seeing a higher number of cases of Group A strep this year compared to usual.